Rionegro: History

 Don Juan Daza, a Spaniard of illustrious lineage, took possession of the lands sometime later, and on 8 November 1581, in agreement with the rituals of the laws of Indias, nailed his sword in the ground marking it as an inhabited place and began constructing a farm.

 Immigration to Rionegro came from numerous regions of the country, including from the same provincial capital of the time, Santa Fe de Antioquia and the original ranch grew into a village and then a town in the first half of the 17th century.
 The chapel, Concatedral de San Nicolás el Magno, consecrated to Saint Nicholas was built as early as 1642, another reason why the territory reached a greater degree of independence for religious reasons.
 Yet, for most part of the 18th century, Rionegro was isolated by the jungle and mountains, and its chapel being only a humble one made of straw and bahareque.
 In 1783, Rionegro had enough population to become like a municipality, resulting in becoming the City of Santiago de Arma de Rionegro in 1786, with administrative powers under certification of King Carlos III, issued in the Palace of San Idelfonso on 25 September 1786.
-After this event, its isolation decreased, resulting in the visit of the obisp of Popayan in 1793.
-After seeing the bad state and rusticity of the chapel, the obisp ordered it to be demolished and a new one was built, its inaguration taking place in 1803.
+After this event, its isolation decreased, resulting in the visit of the bishop of Popayán in 1793.
+After seeing the bad state and rusticity of the chapel, the bishop ordered it to be demolished and a new one was built, its inauguration taking place in 1803.
 Rionegro became an important town, and a new distribution of lands was made (resulting in the colonization of the south of the region).

-Rionegro grew in the 19th century and was an important center during the end of the Spanish colony, and in the early years of Independence.
+Rionegro grew in the 19th century and was an important center during the end of the Spanish rule, and in the early years of Independence.
 The city then rivaled Santa Fe de Antioquia to compete for the capital of Antioquia, until the city of Medellín grew prominently and far exceeded the growth of these cities.

 Geography and climate

 The municipality of Rionegro is located in the central mountain range of the Andes in eastern Antioquia.
 With a total area of 196 km2, is part of the sub-region of Eastern Antioquia.
-The city is surrounded in the north by the municipalities of Guarne and San Vicente, in the east by the municipalities of Marinilla and El Carmen de Viboral, in the south by the municipality of La Ceja, and in the west by the municipalities of El Retiro and Medellin.
+The city is surrounded in the north by the municipalities of Guarne and San Vicente, in the east by the municipalities of Marinilla and El Carmen de Viboral, in the south by the municipality of La Ceja, and in the west by the municipalities of El Retiro and Medellín.